online-ml/river/docs/releases/unreleased.md

 - Added a `stream.iter_sql` utility method to work with SQLAlchemy.
 - The `target_name` parameter of `stream.iter_csv` has been renamed to `target`.
 It can now be passed a list of values in order to support multi-output scenarios.

+## tree

+- Cancelled the behavior where `tree.DecisionTreeRegressor` would raise an exception when no split was found.